velvet-os/velvet-os.github.io/chromebooks/systems/oak/hana-300e-gen2-mtk.md

 ### Notes

 - Gyroscope does not work on Debian Trixie due to a [bug](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/-/issues/411) in `iio-sensor-proxy`.
-You manually build [this patch](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/-/merge_requests/400) to fix it, and the gyroscape should work afterward.
+You can manually build [this patch](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/-/merge_requests/400) to fix it, and the gyroscape should work afterward.
 - In XFCE, you'll have to enable the Chromebook keyboard layout for function keys to work.

 # Other